 Neil is the Principal of Initialism and has a unique background in financial crime risk management, spanning over 25 years.
-This includes working within Law Enforcement agencies investigating domestic and international fraud and money laundering, as an AML/CTF regulator, and has held senior AML/CTF leadership roles within Australian and global financial institutions.
+This includes working within Law Enforcement agencies investigating domestic and international fraud and money laundering, as an AML/CTF regulator, and he has held senior AML/CTF leadership roles within Australian and global financial institutions.

 Neil has also worked at senior levels managing AML, Sanctions and Anti-Bribery compliance across Europe, the US, Latin America, Asia and Australia within three major European financial services companies and one of the major Australian banks.

 Neil has extensive experience in designing and implementing policy and controls to address AML/CTF and TFS compliance and since August 2012 has been working as an independent consultant advising financial institutions in Australia and globally on AML, Sanctions and Anti-Bribery matters.

 In addition, Neil is member of the faculty and lectures as part of the International Compliance Association (ICA) Diploma of Applied Anti Money Laundering and Counter Terrorism Management, is a founding member of the SWIFT Sanction Advisory Group, and has regularly attended the Private Sector Expert Forum of the Financial Action Task Force (FATF).

 He was founding Joint-Chair of the Association of Certified Anti-Money Laundering Specialists (ACAMS) Australasian Chapter, and has been a member of the UK Joint Money Laundering Steering Group (JMLSG) Board.

-Since August 2011 Neil has been working as an consultant advising organisations in Australia and globally on AML/CTF, and TFS matters, including a major global provider in financial crime risk management solutions, developing innovative solutions to address global challenges in the area of customer due diligence.
+Since August 2011 Neil has been working as a consultant advising organisations in Australia and globally on AML/CTF, and TFS matters, including a major global provider in financial crime risk management solutions, developing innovative solutions to address global challenges in the area of customer due diligence.